Lacrymology/states/redis/doc/pillar.rst

   number of write operations against the DB occurred.

-  In the example below the behaviour will be to save: after 900 sec (15 min) if at least 1 key changed after 300 sec (5 min) if at least 10 keys changed after 60 sec if at least 10000 keys changed
+  In the example below the behaviour will be to save: after 900 sec (15 min) if at least 1 key changed. after 300 sec (5 min) if at least 10 keys changed. after 60 sec if at least 10000 keys changed.

   Note: you can disable saving at all commenting all the "save" lines.